htjb/validating_posteriors/README.md

 Code associated with ...

+The idea is to demonstrate that we can recover accurate posterior distributions when we use emulators in our inference pipelines.
+In the paper we define an upper limit on the amount of incorrect information inferred when using an emulator as a funciton of the emualtors error and the noise in the data.
+We then go on to demonstrate how this limit can be used with an example from 21cm Cosmology.
+The paper is largely inspired by the questions asked in and in response to [Dorigo Jones+ 2023](https://ui.adsabs.harvard.edu/abs/2023ApJ...959...49D/abstract).

+If you have any problems running the code please raise an issue to discuss.

 ## Repository Contents

 There are a few codes needed to run the analysis in the paper and they are: